-Before new credentials are issued for user accounts, it is important that users provide sufficient evidence to verify their identity, such as by users physically presenting themselves and their pass to a service desk or by answering a set of challenge-response questions.
+Before credentials are set for user accounts, including setting credentials following any reset requests, it is important that users provide sufficient evidence to verify their identity, such as by physically presenting themselves and their pass to a service desk, answering a set of challenge-response questions, or by demonstrating control of a linked mobile device.
 Following the verification of user identity, credentials should be randomly generated and provided to users via a secure communications channel or, if not possible, split into two parts with one part provided to users and the other part provided to supervisors.
 Subsequently, users should reset their credentials on first use to ensure that they are not known by other parties.